Eyad-Elghonemy/StudyNotes/README.md

 ### v1.4.0 — 2026-09-24

+- 💬 **In-app feedback:** a new **"قيّم البرنامج"** button next to *Models* opens a rating window where you can leave your name (optional), a 1-5 star rating, what you think of the app, what you'd like added or changed, and any problems you found.
+You can also choose to attach your event log to help track down bugs
+- 🛰️ **Never loses feedback:** if the server can't be reached (no internet, or the free Supabase project is paused after a quiet week), the message is saved on your computer and sent automatically the next time the app starts.
+No error is shown, and retries never create duplicates
+- 🪶 **Zero extra dependencies:** feedback is sent with Python's built-in `urllib` (no `supabase` package), so the app and the `.exe` don't grow
 - 🔀 **Hierarchical merge for the consolidation stage:** partial notes are now merged in small batches (max 4 chunks per call), then the batch results are merged together until a single final document remains, instead of pasting everything into one huge request.
 This noticeably improves note quality on long sessions (10+ chunks), where a very long input makes the model lose focus on details in the middle
 - 🧾 **Dedicated consolidation prompts:** `CONSOLIDATION_PROMPT` for lecture notes and `MEETING_CONSOLIDATION_PROMPT` for meeting minutes (which gathers each section's items from all parts under a single heading instead of repeating it per part).
 Previously the merge stage reused the main summarization prompt
 - 📁 **All prompts moved into a new `prompts.py`,** separating the API logic from the instruction text.
 Names are imported unchanged, so the rest of the code keeps working as-is